 - GEOG 1012 Introduction to Cultural Geography .....
 3 credits A survey of the spatial characteristics and value systems of cultures throughout the world.
-S

-- GEOG 2010 Geographic Information Systems ........
-3 credits The study of techniques and theory of cartographic and spatial data rectification and enhancement, and spatial information extraction. - GEOG 2990 Projects in Geography ......1-3 credits Designed for the study of special projects and / or current topics in the field of geography.
+S - GEOG 1013 World Geography I ......
+3 credits Selected world regions and topics (especially those with problems or situations of contemporary interest) are used to illustrate geographic concepts and techniques. (formerly GEOG 1010) F - GEOG 1014 World Geography II ......
+3 credits A continuation of World Geography I. (formerly GEOG 1010) S - GEOG 2010 Geographic Information Systems ........
+3 credits The study of techniques and theory of cartographic and spatial data rectification and enhancement, and spatial information extraction. - GEOG 2990 Projects in Geography ......
+1-3 credits Designed for the study of special projects and/or current topics in the field of geography.